openeventdata/mordecai/README.md

 Installation and Requirements
 --------------------

-Mordecai is on PyPI and can be installed with pip:
+Mordecai is on PyPI and can be installed for Python3 with pip:

 ```
 pip install mordecai